Eat & Drink

 Where: 15 Ocean St, Merewether

-Bask in the dreamy surrounds of Villa Lane’s extensive range of bohemian gifts and homewares, and top off the outing in Redhead by enjoying one of the café’s four different açai bowls — all available as a half-size, making for a perfect snack between meals.
+The reimagined Villa Cafe is a seamless blend of beachside charm, community connection, and elevated kiosk-style eats.
+Top off the outing in Redhead by enjoying one of the cafe’s four different açai bowls – all available as a half-size, making for a perfect snack between meals.

 Where: 2/105 Cowlishaw St, Redhead